melezhik/outthentic/README.md

 # Hooks

-Story Hooks are extension points to hack into story runtime phase.
+Story Hooks are extension points to hack into story run time phase.
 It's just files with perl code gets executed in the beginning of a story.
 You should named your hook file as \`story.pm' and place it into \`story' directory:

     # addition/hook.pm
     diag "hello, I am addition story hook";
     sub is_number { [ 'regexp: ^\\d+$' ] }

     # addition/story.check
     generator: is_number